netauth/docs/src/commands/entities/destroy-entity.md

 ## Help Text

 ```
-remove-entity --ID <ID>
+destroy-entity --entity <ID>
-Remove the specified entity from the server.  -ID string
+Remove the specified entity from the server.  -entity string
         ID for the entity to be removed
 ```

 ## Usage

-The remove-entity command removes an entity from the server.
+The destroy-entity command removes an entity from the server.
 The calling entity must posses appropriate capabilities to perform this action, either via holding `GLOBAL_ROOT` powers or holding the `DESTROY_ENTITY` capability.